ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned about JS classes

 **Thoughts:** Pretty confusing at first but eventually I started to understand it, but as of now I don't really see much of a big use other than it just being syntax sugar

+### Day 49: August 6, 2021

+**Today's Progress**: Learned about ES6 modules, NPM, and webpack

+**Thoughts:** A bit overwhelming but I grasp the concept, now I just need to really learn and utilize the aspects of it in practice